Cloth dyeing in a bucket. Cochineal. Natural dyes. Handmade silk scarf. Wedding accessories, micro production, textile design.

 Most natural dyes are created by extracting color from a plant source through a 'tea steeping' kind of method and using a mordant to create the chemical bond between the fabric and color.
 There are many variables within this simple-sounding structure.
 For example, you could start with the raw plant material (flowers, roots etc.) and extract color before prepping fabric and adding it to your dye pot.
 There are now several other forms to find your dye sources in.
 They can be purchased as liquid or powder concentrates.

 Indigo is its own breed of natural dye.
 Chemically it works completely differently than most natural dyes.
 Indigo is actually a stain that sets into the fabric, versus a chemically-bonded dye.
 The color is extracted from the leaves of the indigo plant, is chemically reduced in order to be a viable dye.
 Indigo was most common traditionally in India, Japan and Mexico.
-Today, many people are growing this in the United States including Rowland Ricketts and Rebecca Burgess.
+Today, many people are growing this in the United States.
 You can even grow indigo in your garden and dye with the fresh leaves!
 Learn more about indigo in the documentary Blue Alchemy. (watch the trailer)

 How long does natural dye last?